wp-plugins/caldera-forms-run-action/readme.txt

 Trigger an action with your form submission.

 == Description ==
-A free add-on for [https://calderawp.com/downloads/caldera-forms/](Caldera Forms).
+A free add-on for [Caldera Forms](https://calderawp.com/downloads/caldera-forms/).
 A simple, free form processor that lets you do anything with your form data, by specifying an action to run on form submission.

 == Installation ==
 Install & Activate the plugin through the 'Plugins' menu in WordPress